julietthiessen/RNA-Seq-Project/MasterNotes.md

 <p>Link to full alignment results: https://docs.google.com/spreadsheets/d/1fa-FXVMlCXOZkbHSx_mMg0OXLMy9BeBJg8uWrEMpKGo/edit?gid=0#gid=0</p>

 <p> 4.
 Counting of Reads Per Gene Model (HTseq)</p>
-Conda software was used to install the compartmentalized suite of softwares to structure the environment for the HTSeq python program using the bioconda package “htseq.”
-The htseq-count command was run on the Google Cloud HPC Console (bash) using the following script to parse through the WTB2.str.bam file, match the reads with gene locations in the annotated C. albicans .gtf file, and count the number of transcripts or reads per gene model.
+<p>Conda software was used to install the compartmentalized suite of softwares to structure the environment for the HTSeq python program using the bioconda package “htseq.”
+The htseq-count command was run on the Google Cloud HPC Console (bash) using the following script to parse through the WTB2.str.bam file, match the reads with gene locations in the annotated C. albicans .gtf file, and count the number of transcripts or reads per gene model.</p>
-<p>Link to HTSeq script: <a href=/htseq_count.SBATCH> here<a/>.</p>
+<p>Link to HTSeq script <a href=/htseq_count.SBATCH> here<a/>.</p>

 <p> 5.
 Differential Expression Analysis (DEseq2)</p>